Why are Bass Boats So Fast and How Fast Can They Go?

 Ahhhhh … the quiet outdoors, slowing down a bit to enjoy nature and fish.
 Not so FAST.
 Bass boats have gotten faster and faster as the sport of bass fishing has evolved.
-Bass boats are faster than ever providing joy and competitive advantage to many anglers while others call for a ban on big motors or a limit on speed.
+Bass boats are faster than ever, providing joy and competitive advantage to many anglers, while others call for a ban on big motors or a speed limit.

 Bass boats are so fast because the speed allows fishermen to reach their next spot quickly.
-Fast bass boats have become more popular as the sport of tournament bass fishing has grown because anglers benefit greatly from more fishing time as a result of less driving time.
+Fast bass boats have become more popular as tournament bass fishing has grown because anglers benefit significantly from more fishing time due to less driving time.

-There are many factors that affect bass boat speeds.
-Read on to discover ways to make a bass boat faster, what affects bass boat speed, average speeds per horsepower, effects of speed on travel time, and more.
+Many factors affect bass boat speeds.
+Read on to discover ways to make a bass boat faster, what affects bass boat speed, average speeds per horsepower, the effects of speed on travel time, and more.

 Why are Bass Boats So Fast?

-Recreational bass fishermen prefer fast bass boats because getting to spots more quickly means more fishing time.
-Also, frankly, people enjoy going fast whether it’s on a bike or ATV or in a car or boat.
+Recreational bass fishermen prefer fast bass boats because getting to spots quicker means more fishing time.
+Also, people enjoy going fast, whether on a bike, ATV, car, or boat.

 When fishing on a small body of water, speed can, needless to say, be less of a factor.
-However, when on large lakes or river systems (Okeechobee for example), having a fast boat can save a ton of time.
+However, having a fast boat can save a ton of time when on large lakes or river systems (Okeechobee, for example).
 Travel time from launch to a fishing location can sometimes be 30 or more miles.
 By shaving time off of transit time with a bigger engine and faster boat, avid bass fishermen can gain a significant advantage.

 How Fast Do Bass Boats Go

-Bass boats are known for their sleek, aerodynamic design built to glide across the waters with outboard engines pushing them through the water to help fishermen reach their favorite spots.
-Most bass boats run between 40 and 70 miles per hour but their speed is dependent on a number of factors that affect how fast bass boats can go including weight, length, prop style, engine size, livewell contents, and the number of people on board.
+Bass boats are known for their sleek, aerodynamic design built to glide across the waters, with outboard engines pushing them through the water to help fishermen reach their favorite spots.
+Most bass boats run between 40 and 70 miles per hour, but their speed depends on several factors that affect how fast they can go, including weight, length, prop style, engine size, livewell contents, and the number of people on board.

-Below you’ll find a helpful chart with average bass boat speeds relative to their engine size since the horsepower of the motor is one of the biggest variables affecting the speed of bass boats.
-Weight, boat shape, length, and payload are all assumed to be typical for the purposes of this report.
+Below you’ll find a helpful chart with average bass boat speeds relative to their engine size since the motor’s horsepower is one of the most significant variables affecting the speed of bass boats.
+Weight, boat shape, length, and payload are all assumed to be typical for this report.
 The data below includes widely accepted and typical maximum speed ranges for each horsepower.

 Horsepower Typical Max Speed